 Ideal Senior Driver

 The driver is the next thing you need to look out for.
-Bearing in mind you need the senior flex to counter-act a slow swing speed, you’ll also need a driver with more loft.
+Bearing in mind you need the senior flex to counter-act a slow swing speed, you’ll also need the best driver for senior golfers, which is a driver with more loft.
 The slower your swing speed the harder the ball is to get in the air.
 The most popular degree of loft with most drivers is 10.5, but I think that is too low.
 As a bare minimum I would recommend a loft of at least 12.5, and possibly more.
 In a perfect world I would ditch the driver altogether and tee off with your fairway woods and hybrids instead.

 Sets you Should Consider?